didih02/pca-dino/README.md

 # PCA-DINO

 ## Overview
-PCA-DINO is a Python project that leverages Principal Component Analysis (PCA) and Dino-ViT.
+PCA-DINO is a project that leverages Principal Component Analysis (PCA) and Dino-ViT.

 ## Installation